mikej/decrypt-otpauth-files/README.md

 # decrypt-otpauth-files

-This tool allows for decrypting the encrypted backups/account files created by [OTP Auth for iOS](http://cooperrs.de/otpauth.html).
+T tool allows for decrypting the encrypted backups/account files created by [OTP Auth for iOS](http://cooperrs.de/otpauth.html).

 If you find problems with the file format (in particular security related issues), do not hesitate and file an issue.